-Marianne's approach comes from a lineage of Krishnamacharya and Desikachar - advocating customized yoga practice matched to the student's needs.
-Skillful application is based on physiology of fascia, joint function and ability of yoga postures to repattern the body.
-This anatomic application of asanas is combined with loving guidance, cultivated in Marianne’s 40+ years of study.
-She recieved her Bodhisattva Vows from the Dalai Lama and is dedicated to the enlightenment of all beings.
+Our yogic principles come from the lineage of Krishnamacharya and Desikachar - advocating customized yoga practice matched to the student's needs.
+Skillful application is based modern physiology of fascia, joint opening and ability of yoga postures to re-pattern the body.
+This focused application of asanas is combined with loving guidance, cultivated in 40+ years of study.
+Marianne received Bodhisattva Vows from the Dalai Lama in 2003 and is dedicated to the enlightenment of all beings.

-Yoga's gotta move you, if you're gonna stick with it.
-Private instruction might be a good way to get started for meaningful results.
-You will receive tailored, therapeutic private yoga instruction incorporating Hatha Yoga styles of Fascial Stretch, Balance/Core, Restorative, Yin, Chair, Ashtanga or Vinyasa.
+A good way to get started for meaningful results.
+Get tailored, therapeutic private yoga incorporating Hatha Yoga styles of Fascial Stretch, Balance/Core, Restorative, Yin, Chair, Ashtanga, Flow or Vinyoga.
 Treatments include: custom sequences, hands-on adjustment, aromatherapy, meditation.
-By appointment.
+Easy appointments.
 575 802-3013.